jaxwong/tp/docs/DeveloperGuide.md

 Use case ends.

 * 1d.
-Start time of the edited event is after its end time.
+Start time of the edited event is the same or after its end time.
   * 1d1.
 OverBooked informs user that the start time has to be before the end time.

 Use case ends.